meyassu/quaker/README.md

 ### Economic Effects of Earthquakes
 The countries included in these datasets showed a surprising economic resilience to severe earthquakes in that annual rGDP generally remained constant or rose even through seismically intense periods.
 The most striking example of this is the Japanese economy in the early 2010s.
 These visualizations are interactive; users can change the year and country being displayed.
-Below are screenshots from the Qlik Sense Platform.

-To access the visualizations and stories directly on your local machine, see the [Instructions](#instructions) section.
+To access the visualizations and the associated stories directly on your local machine, see the next section.

+#### Instructions

+#### Visualization Snapshots
+Below are some snapshots of the visualizations from the Qlik Sense Platform.
 ![spatiotemporal-visualization-1987](https://github.com/meyassu/quaker/raw/main/documentation/img/earthquakes_rgdp.png?raw=true)
 Time-series rGDP data parallel with time-series earthquake frequency data.<br><br>